prachet283/ML-Project-5-Loan-Status-Prediction-WebApp/README.md

 Train Data Accuracy : 77.31%
 Test Data Accuracy : 75%

+# Deployment
+The application is deployed using Streamlit.
+You can access it here = https://whwx7rd4djvybbssmelb6b.streamlit.app/

 # Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue.